lzwjava/lzwjava.github.io/original/2025-02-16-linear-algebra-en.md

 - Singular Value Decomposition can be used for image compression.

-- The determinant of a matrix indicates how much the area would change if the matrix were applied to a shape.
+- The determinant of a matrix indicates how much the area changes when the matrix is applied to a shape.

 - The eigenvalues are defined by the equation \\[ \det(\lambda I - A) = 0 \\].

 - NumPy's `linalg` package can be used to study and solve problems in linear algebra.

-- Use linear algebra transforms in n-dimensional **space** to understand matrices.
+- Use linear-algebra transforms in n-dimensional **space** to understand matrices.

 - A matrix is a group of numbers arranged in rows and columns.

-- The equation \\[ Ax = B \\] has a solution when \\[ \text{rank}(A) = \text{rank}(B) \\].
+- The equation \\[ Ax = B \\] has a solution when \\[ \text{rank}(A) = \text{rank}([A|B]) \\].

 - The rank of a matrix is the number of linearly independent rows (or columns) in its **echelon form**.

 ---

-What's the use of the rank concept?
-It shows that the rank number of rows that will keep the information when doing linear transformation.
-However, for the degree of null spaces, the number or rows will turn to zero when applying linear transformartions.
+What is the use of the rank concept?
+It tells us how many rows retain information during a linear transformation.
+In contrast, the nullity (dimension of the null space) counts how many rows are mapped to zero.

-what's difference between matrix and plain array of numbers.
-Array of numbers doesn't have sepcific directions while matrix has.
-What's difference between matrix and vector?
-Vector is a group of number, vector just has one dimension, vector is a column of numbers.
+What is the difference between a matrix and a plain array of numbers?
+An array has no inherent direction, whereas a matrix does.

-Vector has direction.
+What is the difference between a matrix and a vector?
+A vector is a one-dimensional column of numbers and has a direction.